 The Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation).
-(GDPR) and the The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998).
+(GDPR) and the The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998), and implemented the GDPR into UK legislation.
 (DPA) have some key differences which may impact the UK’s relationship with the EU, post-Brexit.
 The GDPR became enforceable on 25thMay 2018.
 As a European regulation, it is directly effective in EU Member States, meaning that all UK organisations must comply with it.

 The GDPR does however give Member States limited scope to shape how certain aspects of the Regulation apply in their country.
 The DPA 2018 enacts the GDPR into UK law, and in doing so has included various ‘derogations’ as permitted by the GDPR, resulting in some key differences.